OnkelTem/wmod-script-twitter/README.md

 $ npm run dev
 ```

 It builds the dev version into the `js/` directory and runs the proxy which starts injection into https://twitter.com pages.
 It also rebuilds the code when it changes and restarts the proxy.

 ## The architecture

 _TODO: finish this section._

+## TODO

+- [x] Add "hashtag" page
+- [ ] Add "following" page
+- [ ] Use XPath instead of CSS-selectors for selecting tweets and render points